 November 1 for January enrollment (Spring admission)

-All application materials, the application fee, official transcripts, and all supporting documents must be submitted to the UT Health Science Center Office of the Registrar by deadline.
+All application materials, the application fee, official transcripts, and all supporting documents must be submitted to the UT Health San Antonio Office of the Registrar by deadline.

-All applicants must meet the basic requirements for admission to the UT Health Science Center San Antonio Department of Emergency Health Sciences.
+All applicants must meet the basic requirements for admission to the UT Health San Antonio Department of Emergency Health Sciences.

 The Bachelor of Science in Emergency Health Science degree is a degree-completion program.
-The UT Health Science Center San Antonio does not offer general education courses.
+UT Health San Antonio does not offer general education courses.
 Texas Core Curriculum courses must be obtained from other colleges or universities.

 Students are allowed to co-enroll in the program while working to complete Texas Core requirements.
 Students must have all Texas Core courses completed no later than their enrollment for the final semester.

 - English Composition I and II, 6 semester credit hours

 - College algebra or higher, 3 semester credit hours

 - Any 3 science course with labs, 12 semester credit hours